 Today is my daughter’s first performance.
 It’s pretty exciting for her and myself.
 I cannot wait to see her out there on the field.
-It’s football season here which is the hype of Texas.
-I don’t buy into it much.
-I do now because she is a part of it.
-Do you have a teen in sports or color guard?
+It’s football season here which is the hype of Texas. hen it comes to this season I like easy dinners just like this easy peasy shepherd’s pie.

 Most of the time I will let the other half boil the potatoes while I run to get her from practice.
 Then I come back and make the meat and toss it all together.
 This dish comes together super easy!
 Plus, it will feed a mountain of people.
 It usually feeds us while leaving me some for lunch the next day.

 This is not a traditional recipe just a break off of the real deal.
 It cuts time down but it is still rich in flavor.
 Easy to serve up running in the door late night or running out on a early night dinner.

 I hope you all enjoy this simple dish at the end of the back to school week.
 At least it’s a three day weekend!
 Happy Labor Day!
 Now off I go to see her and leave you with a recipe.

 - 6 potatoes; peeled and diced

 - 2 cans of corn